DylanMashini/over-under-notebook/10 - Programming.md

 | Hardware Robustness              | 4      | 4    | 6                | 6          |
 | **Total Score (out of 360)**     |        | 192  | 216              | 266        |

-Now that we know we are using ProsV5, we can start programing.
-This isn't going to be a lot of work, because we are able to use OkAPI's X Drive support, so it's just a few method calls to setup.
+Now that we know we are using ProsV5, we can start programming.
+This isn't going to be a lot of work, because we can use OkAPI's X Drive support, so it's just a few method calls to set up.
 Here is the code for driving.

 ```cpp
 chasis.fieldOrientedXArcade(